andrew/ultimate-awesome/README.md

 - [awesome-nlp-note](https://github.com/eagle705/awesome-nlp-note) - A curated list of resources dedicated to NLP (paper, blogs, note and etc).
 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
+- [awesome-ai-offensive-security](https://github.com/yeyintminthuhtut/awesome-ai-offensive-security) - A curated list of awesome AI agents and tools specifically designed for AI-powered offensive security, as well as tools for attacking AI systems.
 - [awesome-drone](https://github.com/26remph/awesome-drone) - List of awesome , libraries, software and resources for drone create.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
 - [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.